Pernambuco: Government and politics

-The governor and deputies are elected to four year terms in Brazilian general elections, with the most recent being held in 2018.
+The governor and deputies are elected to four year terms in Brazilian general elections, with the most recent being held in 2022.

 Local government

 The 185 municipalities that make up the state have similar structures, though they lack the judicial branch.
 Each municipality has a chief executive, analogous to mayor, called a Prefeito/Prefeita, while the legislative branch is called the Câmara Municipal.

 Municipal officials also serve four year terms, with the most recent being held in 2020.

 Fernando de Noronha is a sui generis "State District" (distrito estadual), governed directly by a Pernambuco state administrator.

 Federal representation

 At the federal level, Pernambuco is represented by 25 deputies in the Chamber of Deputies, and three senators in the Federal Senate.

 Demographics

 Population

-According to the Brazilian Institute of Geography and Statistics (IBGE), at the last census in 2010 there were 8,745,000 people residing in the state.
-In 2020, an estimated 9,616,621 people lived in the state.
+According to the Brazilian Institute of Geography and Statistics (IBGE), at the last census in 2022 there were 9,058,621 people residing in the state.
 The population is concentrated along the coast in the Recife Metropolitan Region.

 Urbanization: 77% (2006); Population growth: 1.2% (1991–2000); Houses: 2,348,000 (2006).